- Consent for Services & Release of Information

 Response to rehabilitation therapy intervention varies from person to person; hence, it is not possible to accurately predict your child’s response to a specific modality, procedure, or exercise protocol.
 Jacob’s Ladder does not guarantee what your child’s reaction will be to a specific treatment, nor does it guarantee that the treatment will help resolve your child’s condition for which you are seeking treatment.

 It is your right to decline any part of the treatment for your child at any time before or during treatment.
 It is your right to ask your therapist about the treatment they have planned based on your child’s history, diagnosis, symptoms, and examination results.

 Consequently, it is your right to discuss the potential risks and benefits involved in your child’s treatment.

 Jacob’s Ladder Pediatric Rehabilitation Center, Inc. is committed to providing the best medical care available.
-It is important to understand that our credit and collection policies are a necessary part of assuring the continuity of this for our patients.
+It is important to understand that our credit and collection policies are a necessary part of assuring continuity of care.
 The Financial Policy of Jacob’s Ladder Pediatric Rehabilitation Center, Inc. is as follows:

 - IN NETWORK: You are responsible for any co-payments, deductibles, or co-insurance payments at the time of service.